A WILD AND FANTASTICAL WORLD

 The wood panels that comprise the central decorative panel have been prepared with a gessoed textile, which was visible through areas of damage and loss.
 The textile provides a rough surface to apply the gesso preparatory layer; this method is described in sources documenting his working process[1].
 The textile had been covered in at least one, and perhaps more than one layer of gesso before having been gilded or painted.

-This surface has also been coated with a 'cracking varnish' to produce a bold craquelure pattern overall, some of which has been accented with the addition of gold paint.
 There is evidence of a significant change to the composition at the upper right corner on the Birds of Paradise side.
 This is true to reports that Chanler often worked and reworked his designs.
 Visible in raking light, slightly raised against the background, is an arcing branch laden with round fruits and a bird.
 The color of the frame itself has also undergone a significant change.
 Beneath the flat, umber colored paint is a gilded surface, mottled with brilliant shades of green; visible evidence was supported through the analysis of a cross-section with optical microscopy (fig.3).
 What drove the decision to cover over this highly decorative surface is unknown; it may have been done to harmonize with the frames of his other works when placed on exhibition.

 A Complex Condition